PushyamiKaveti/stereo_dense_reconstruction/README.md

-This is a ROS package for real-time 3D reconstruction from stereo images using either [LIBELAS](http://www.cvlibs.net/software/libelas/) or stereo blockmatching from OpenCV , for generating dense disparity maps.
+This is a ROS package for real-time 3D reconstruction from stereo images using either [LIBELAS](http://www.cvlibs.net/software/libelas/) or [stereo block matching](https://docs.opencv.org/3.4/d9/dba/classcv_1_1StereoBM.html) from OpenCV , for generating dense disparity maps.
 The 3D point cloud is also generated and can be visualized on rviz.

 - Author: [Pushyami Kaveti](http://pushyamikaveti.github.io/)